YottaDB/YDBDoc/MessageRecovery/errors.rst

 DLLCHSETUTF8
 --------------

-DLLCHSETUTF8, Routine XXX in library YYY was compiled with CHSET=UTF-8 which is different from $ZCHSET.
+DLLCHSETUTF8, Routine XXX in library YYY was compiled with CHSET=UTF-8 which is different from $ZCHSET

 Run Time Error: This error is triggered when an M mode process attempts to execute a shared library's routine that was compiled in UTF-8 mode.